Graffiti on the Train: Recording and production

 The record was produced by Jones and Jim Lowe.
 Jones has been producing for the band since You Gotta Go There to Come Back and Lowe has been involved with the band since producing their 2004 single "Moviestar".
 In previous years, Lowe used an sE Electronics Gemini Valve mic to record for Stereophonics, he used it again to capture most of the vocals and some of the guitars on the album.
-The band chose to record at ICP Studios, Brussels to fully focus on the album instead of sidetracking, which would have happened had they chose to record in London Jones believed.
+The band chose to record at ICP Studios, Brussels to fully focus on the album instead of sidetracking, which would have happened had they chosen to record in London Jones believed.
 Known for his "whiskey" vocals, Jones decided to challenge and experiment his vocal limits for the album.
 While Stereophonics in 2011, Lowe set up Stylus Studios in Shepherd's Bush, London.
 "Graffiti on the Train", "Roll the Dice" and "Violins and Tambourines" originally had synthetic strings to go along with the music but the band wanted a real orchestral sound for the tracks.
 Stereophonics' publicist knew English composer David Arnold and so contacted him.
 Arnold agreed to help the band and assisted Jones and Lowe for the orchestral arrangements on the three tracks.

 In March 2012, Wired Strings went into Stylus Studios to record the strings for "Indian Summer".
 "Take Me" features vocals from Jones' partner, Jakki Healy.
 Originally just to try out and see what female vocals would sound like accompanying Jones', Healy's recorded take remained on the track.
 "Been Caught Cheating" was recorded in one take.
 The drum loop featured throughout "In a Moment" was programmed by Lowe.
 Jones and Lowe began mixing near the end of 2011 into the beginning of 2012.
 In July that year it was announced that Stereophonics were to collaborate with Tinie Tempah and Labrinth to release two albums, although neither one appeared on Graffiti on the Train.
 The band had 40 unfinished ideas for the album; nearly 30 of these were recorded and completed.
 One of the songs that were completed and not included on the album, "Seen That Look Before", was available for an exclusive listen at Yahoo!
 Music's website and as a bonus track in Japan.
 Two other songs from the recording sessions, "Overland" and "Zoe", were included in certain deluxe editions of the album.
-The album has been noted for the band going in a different direction with their music by utilising a cinematic atmosphere.
+The album has been noted for the band going in a different direction with their music by using a cinematic atmosphere.